simonriou/multiple-elevators/README.md

     ```bash
     ./SimElevatorServerMacOS --port=12120
     ```
 - Once all the servers are started, launch every elevator client.
 Although it is recommended to start the *Master* elevator first, the script will work no matter which elevator starts first.
 In case of a use with two elevators only, we **must have a *Master* and a *PrimaryBackup* at all times**.
 Two elevators **cannot have the same role**.
-Each elevator must have an **unique** ID which **must be an integer**.
+Each elevator must have an **unique** ID which **must be a positive integer**.
 Upon launching a client, three parameters must be specified:
     - The **port** on which it will communicate with the server
-    - The **ID** of the elevator, an integer, **unique**
+    - The **ID** of the elevator, a positive integer, **unique**
     - Its **role**, a string, **unique**, which can be **[*Regular*, *Master* or *PrimaryBackup*]**.
 The roles **are case-sensitive**.

     Here is an example of a correct syntax for the launch of elevator ID 0, role Master on port 12120: